espressif/esp-idf/docs/en/api-guides/esp-wifi-mesh.rst

 Root Node Switching
 ^^^^^^^^^^^^^^^^^^^

-ESP-MESH does not automatically switch the root node unless the root node breaks down.
+ESP-WIFI-MESH does not automatically switch the root node unless the root node breaks down.
 Even if the root node's router RSSI degrades to the point of disconnection, the root node will remain unchanged.
 Root node switching is the act of explicitly starting a new election such that a node with a stronger router RSSI will be elected as the new root node.
 This can be a useful method of adapting to degrading root node performance.

 To trigger a root node switch, the current root node must explicitly call :cpp:func:`esp_mesh_waive_root` to trigger a new election.
 The current root node will signal all nodes within the network to begin transmitting and scanning for beacon frames (see `Automatic Root Node Selection`_) **whilst remaining connected to the network (i.e. not idle)**.
 If another node receives more votes than the current root node, a root node switch will be initiated. **The root node will remain unchanged otherwise**.